2006 Toyota Indy 300: Background

 Prior to the Homestead race weekend, two testing sessions were held for all IndyCar teams in order for them to become familiarized with their new Honda engines.
 The first was held at the Phoenix Raceway in Avondale, Arizona, on January 24 and January 25, and was not open to the public.
 Fifteen IndyCar teams took to the track on the first day, with Tony Kanaan setting the fastest lap at a time of 20.6161 seconds and a speed of 174.621 mph.
 On the second day, Wheldon continued to prove his strength despite the team change with a blistering time of 20.1700 seconds and a speed of 178.483 mph, becoming the only driver to pass the 178-mph mark in the session.
 The second pre-season test was held at the Homestead–Miami Speedway on March 2, March 3, and March 5; the first two days of testing were held on the road course configuration, while the third day was held on the oval configuration.
 On the first day of testing, recently retired NASCAR driver Rusty Wallace took a drive in a Marlboro Team Penske-prepared Honda car to prepare for his role as an analyst for IndyCar broadcasts on ABC Sports and ESPN.
 The tests were considered a success, as Castroneves swept both days of testing on the road course, with a fastest overall lap of 1 minute and 10.5683 seconds and a speed of 112.742 mph.
 Wheldon's chart-topping lap of 24.5088 seconds and 218.126 mph on the oval on March 5 was faster than the official track record set by Buddy Rice in 2004.
 The top ten drivers were also separated by less than four tenths of a second, leading anticipation to build for the season opener.

-After the road course testing sessions at Homestead, Target Chip Ganassi Racing announced that they would revert back to Panoz chassis for the three road course races of the 2006 season.
+After the road course testing sessions at Homestead, Target Chip Ganassi Racing announced that they would revert to Panoz chassis for the three road course races of the 2006 season.
 Team director Mike Hull stated that their knowledge of the Panoz chassis on road courses influenced their decision: "It was a team decision.
 We have a lot of information about the Panoz car, and we think the Panoz on a road track is a great race car.
 We've committed ourselves to running a Dallara car on all the ovals, but with the limited amount of testing we have with the series, we felt we should take things one step at a time."